Friday, February 14, 2025

 Old North Academy campus of Confluence Academies.
 Got student work posted in local Old North neighborhood – 8+ postings. (i.e. Sept, October, Nov/Dec, February, April)

 A lot of peaks and valleys.
-But the peaks and more memorable and more significant.
+But the peaks are more memorable and more significant.

 Oh and a few Extracurricular activities: